Create bold leadership solutions

-DePaul’s Master of Public Service Management (MPS) is designed for individuals looking for a broad-based management degree that can lead to careers across many sectors including nonprofit, governmental agencies, higher education and health care.
+You know that you want to make a difference by helping solve the problems of our communities and our world.
+DePaul’s Master of Public Service Management (MPS) is designed to teach you broad-based management skills that lead to careers across many sectors, including nonprofit, governmental agencies, higher education and health care.

 - Emergency Management